• Skip to main content

 Driving along a winding road is one way of getting around in New Zealand

-New Zealand is a paradise, a country full of surprises, ranging from endless ocean views to skies so dark you feel as though you can walk across the Milky Way.
+New Zealand is a paradise, a country full of surprises, from endless ocean views to skies so dark you feel as though you can walk across the Milky Way.
 While we usually focus on where to go, today, we will explore how to go, as there are plenty of options for getting around New Zealand.

 Despite this, we have tried to include all the options for getting around New Zealand.